dferrell30/Defender-KQL-Playbook/README.md

 # 🔍 KQL Playbook Deep Dive

+This project is actively being refined and updated based on testing and real-world use.

 # 🛡️ Defender KQL Playbook

 > A structured Microsoft Defender XDR / Defender for Endpoint KQL playbook for threat hunting, investigation, validation, and detection use cases.